dkotik/sane-archiver/README.md

 TODO
 ----

-- Implement dry-run capability.
-- Check that keys work before writing anything on disk.
+- Checksum --md5 command.
+- Support git sub-modules for archiving.
+Currently they are ignored.
+- [Stash git changes](https://stackoverflow.com/questions/2766600/git-archive-of-repository-with-uncommitted-changes) before making an archive.
-- Add support for Windows and MacOS.
+- Add support for Windows (Linux and MacOS are both supported).
 - Provide test data and write a beefier test suite.
-- Display progress percentage when running through files.
+- Display progress percentage when running through files and when uploading.
+- Current working directory is used for the temporary file.
+Investigate: is that approach wise?
+- Allow notifications via Discord.